-We are all known by our names which are assigned to us at birth by our parents.
+We are all known by our names which are assigned to us at birth.

 1. Divorced women who wish to be known by their maiden name only hence they want to drop their former husband’s name.